-The Nuclear Group division designs, manufactures, distributes, and qualifies flow control products for nuclear power plants, nuclear equipment manufacturers, hydroelectric energy producers, the DoE, and the Department of Defense ("DoD").
-This division offers a wide range of critical hardware, including pumps, valves, pressure vessels, fastening systems, specialized containment doors, airlock hatches, electrical units, bolting solutions, nuclear storage solutions, machined products, and enterprise resource planning, as well as plant process controls, including electrical instrumentation, specialty hardware, and proprietary database solutions aimed at improving safety and plant performance, efficiency, reliability, and reducing costs.
-In addition, the division provides distribution and servicing of OEM components and spare parts, training, on-site services, staff augmentation, and engineering programs relating to nuclear power plants.
-We provide diagnostic equipment, consulting, inspection, and testing services that support plant-life extensions and power upgrades on 104 operating reactors in the United States, as well as operating reactors located throughout the world.
+The Nuclear Group division designs, manufactures, distributes, and qualifies flow control products for nuclear power plants, nuclear equipment manufacturers, hydroelectric energy producers, the DoE, and the U.S. Department of Defense ("DoD").
+This division offers a wide range of critical hardware, including pumps, valves, pressure vessels, fastening systems, specialized containment doors, airlock hatches, and electrical units.
+In addition, we provide a range of critical services including bolting solutions, nuclear storage solutions, spent fuel solutions, and enterprise resource planning.
+We provide diagnostic equipment, consulting, inspection, and testing services that help support plant-life extensions and power upgrades on all 104 operating reactors in the United States, as well as operating reactors located throughout the world.

-We maintain all of the regulatory certifications required to provide representations and certification and/or qualify value-added nuclear-grade products both domestically and internationally.
+We maintain all of the regulatory certifications (known as "N-stamps") required to provide representations and certification and/or qualify value-added nuclear-grade products both domestically and internationally.
+N-stamp certification indicates nuclear-grade status as designated by the NRC.
 We compete in this market through an expanded array of nuclear technology, industry-benchmarked quality assurance programs, strategic alliances, resident expertise, and customer recognition for our long-term service commitment to solving the unique challenges of the nuclear market.